-The Committee determined that the Vera Bradley Brand performance to its strategic goals while taking into consideration COVID-19-related impacts, were achieved at 100% and the Pura Vida Brand strategic objectives were achieved at 85%.
-The Enterprise strategic objectives were determined to be achieved at 121%.
-These percentages were determined based on metrics identified at the beginning of fiscal 2021 and how the Company performed with respect to each of these metrics.
+The Committee determined that the Vera Bradley Brand performance to its strategic goals were achieved at 90%, the Pura Vida Brand strategic objectives were achieved at 100% and the Enterprise strategic objectives were achieved at 100%.
+These percentages were determined based on metrics identified at the beginning of fiscal 2022 and how the Company performed with respect to each of these metrics.

-For the NEOs other than Mr. Wallstrom, the payout for individual objectives was determined based upon achievement of the goals as rated by Mr. Wallstrom.
-Mr. Wallstrom determined that each of Mr. Enwright, Mr. Hull, Ms. Mac Cabe and Ms. Trypus generally performed at or above expectations with respect to their personal objectives.
-The Committee determined that Mr. Wallstrom exceeded expectations resulting in a 150% payout for individual objectives due to Mr. Wallstrom over-achieving against the metrics developed by the board of directors and for his leadership during the COVID-19 pandemic.
-The Committee also considered the significant base salary reduction that Mr. Wallstrom took during the fiscal year.
+For the NEOs, the payout for individual objectives was determined based upon achievement of the goals as rated by Mr. Wallstrom for Mr. Hull and Mr. Enwright and Mr. Hull for Ms. Mac Cabe and Ms. Trypus.
+Mr. Wallstrom determined that each of Mr. Enwright and Mr. Hull met expectations.
+Ms. Mac Cabe met most of her objectives and Ms. Trypus exceeded with respect to her personal objectives.
+The Committee determined that Mr. Wallstrom performed below expectations for his individual objectives.